Empathy Mapping

 How does empathy mapping work?

 Typically, empathy mapping occurs as a team activity.
-Everyone gathers in a room, bringing with them any data, insights, customer feedback, or experiences related to the persona in question.
+Everyone gathers in a meeting, bringing with them any data, insights, customer feedback, or experiences related to the persona in question.
+Follow these steps to build your own empathy map:

-Next, team members are given a stack of sticky notes and a pen or sharpie.
+Next, team members are given a stack of sticky notes and a pen.
 Participants write their thoughts, quotes, and data about the persona on sticky notes and then place the notes on the empathy map in one of the four labeled categories.

 In the think and feel category, sticky notes should include quotes (real or imagined) of what users are thinking.
 For example, “I love making mind maps!” or “Network diagrams can be so tedious.”